briemadu/science-and-research/guidelines.md

 members and the name of the person who wrote it.
 You must write a minute at least once during the semester.

-**Reaction**

-You must write a two-paragraph reaction to a topic about the reading list each week.
-There will be a Moodle journal for this.

 ## Routine